B. Pam Ismail, Center Director and Professor, Department of Food Science & Nutrition, [email protected]

 Dr. Anderson leads a team of scientists working on these crops (1 postdoc, 2 research scientists, 4 graduate students) and advises undergraduate / graduate students.

-Buddhi Lamsal, Associate Professor, Department of Food Science & Human Nutrition, Iowa State University, [email protected]
+Buddhi Lamsal, Professor, Department of Food Science & Human Nutrition, Iowa State University, [email protected]

 Expertise: Extraction, separation and modification of plant and dairy proteins for food and industrial uses; Protein ingredients functional characterization; Bioprocessing (fermentation and enzyme technology), Extrusion-based technology for protein

-Dr. Lamsal is an Associate Professor of Food Processing at the Department of Food Science and Human Nutrition at Iowa State University and a certified Agricultural Engineer in state of Iowa.
+Dr. Lamsal is a Professor of Food Engineering and Bioprocessing in the Department of Food Science and Human Nutrition at Iowa State University and a certified Agricultural Engineer in state of Iowa.
 He has been engaged in protein research for 15 years, primarily studying proteins’ structure-functional relationship, functionalizing plant proteins for food applications, and characterizing their ingredient function.
 He also worked in fermentation-based modification of protein, especially for monogastric feed digestibility.

 Currently, Dr. Lamsal’s protein research involves high-power sonication based improved extraction procedure for plant proteins (soy and legume proteins) and its effect on protein quality and broader range of ingredient functionality.
 In addition to optimizing the power sonication-assisted protein extraction process, the research will investigate the changes in molecular structure of extracted protein due to sonication and evaluate the functional, nutritional, and quality characteristics of resulting protein.